Updated: Jan 10

-Lord, is it okay now to ask them?
+Lord, is it okay to ask them now?

 She gasped and bolted upright.
 The voice shocked her with its clarity.
 She sat up and looked at both of them.
 How should she bring it up?
 When?
 How should she word it… would they even want it?
 She smeared a hand over her face.
 She needed to stop being a coward and come right out and ask them.
 She plopped back down in her futon, Sharlie hardly stirring.

 She rubbed the bridge of her nose.
 It had been three months now since the boys had come into her life.
 Despite all the- issues-she looked back on that time with joy.

 She punched her pillow.
 She was just going to have to be the adult and come right out and ask them.
 She took the pillow and smashed it over her face.
 Being an adult could be such a pain.

 They went for a walk right after breakfast, after so many days of being cooped up it felt great to be out in fresh air.

 The wet ground wasn’t so bad so long as they stayed on the old gravel walking path and were careful.

 Siah thought both boys looked so handsome in their new coats.
 She could hardly believe she had actually made them.
 It had been an ambitious project.
 The ease and patience with which she had put the things together was nothing short of an act of God because she was not that patient or skilled.

 They were just walking in a line, Eric in front, Nathan in back and Sharlie running around them all.
 This was it, she realized.
 This was the moment.
 Lord, please give me the words.

 “So, I was thinking,” both boys looked at her.
 She slowed her walk.